 CONTACT WATER & UTILITIES

-If you have any questions regarding the sewer ginder pump changes, please contact Acting Director of Utilities & Operational Services Donna Cross.
+If you have any questions regarding the sewer ginder pump changes, please contact Rudolf Liebenberg, Operational Director of Planning & Development, Utilities & Protective Services.

 Frequently Asked Questions